 Although situated in the heart of Hemyock village, the Castle is screened by trees and walls, so surprisingly little can be seen from the road.
-However, on open days visitors can view the substantial remains of Hemyock Castle’s towers, walls, moat, grounds, and see displays of archeology and history.
+However, on open days visitors can view the substantial remains of Hemyock Castle’s towers, walls, moat, grounds, and see the interpretation centre, displays of pottery sherds, archaeology and history.

 Most of the site is fairly level, so is accessible to wheelchairs and pushchairs.
-There are toilets on site and accessible toilets nearby in Hemyock village.
+There no toilets on site but there are public toilets nearby in Hemyock village (including accessible toilets).